Vonage/vivid-3/docs/design/design-tokens.md

   }
 </style>
 <vwc-header>
-  This header's title is 30% larger
+  This header's title is 30% larger than its parent
 </vwc-header>
 <pre>/*
  * This block of code too